dev-whoan/MKWeb/docs/apis/index.md

 - Authorization
   - The key storage is defined on MkWeb.conf, `mkweb.restapi.key.table`
   - Get method via URL, must be exporessed with query parameter that defined with `search_key`
+  - Key could be JWT which MkWeb offered, or just Hashed String
   - The other requests include get method through HTTP communication, must be sent with `Authorization` Header, value with:
     - "Authorization": "Bearer _____"
 - GET, HEAD, OPTIONS only allow URI options